jackdobinson/aopp_obs_toolchain/README.md

 Placeholders:

 	`<REPO_DIR>`
 		The top-level directory of this repository.
-I.e. the directory this file is in.
+I.e., the directory this file is in.

 	`<X.Y.Z>`
 		The version of python used in development, currently this is `3.12.2`.